 Technology tools can help organizations rethink how to improve communication in healthcare.

+With policy management software, managers can easily communicate policy updates.
 They can distribute new policies and procedures to all staff members with just the click of a button, and track electronic signatures to make sure employees read the updates.
+Policy software also let you store job-critical documents in one central location so employees can access the information they need, when they need it.

 If an organization has healthy internal communication, it will naturally flow over into how staff members communicate with and care for patients.